Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 with

 Here, $p_1(q_{\pi K})=1+a q_{\pi K}^2$ and $\Theta_{\eta K}(s)=\Theta(s-(m_\eta+m_K)^2)$.

 Since the data sample and the parameterization are the same, the UFD parameters for this wave are exactly those we obtained in \cite{Pelaez:2016tgi}, listed again here in Table \ref{tab:Fwave}, for completeness.
 The resulting curves can be seen as dashed lines and their corresponding orange uncertainty bands in Fig.~\ref{fig:Fwavedata}.
 The resonant shape of the $K_3^*(1780)$ is nicely reproduced.
-The uncertainty band is somewhat larger than for other waves due to the fact that the error bars of the data are also somewhat larger.
+The uncertainty band is somewhat larger than for other waves because the data error bars are also somewhat larger.